paul-vdb/NWTMasterSample/README.md

 In the background we also provide the code to create the Halton Iterative Partitioning boxes.
 All this will be documentated in the future as this package is generalized and grows.

+For now you can use the function below to create the HIP boxes. hip must be a data.table with columns X, Y, index = MasterSampleIndex.
+Easiest way to create it is to call getIndividualBoxIndices() first.
+With that output you can then call getHIPBoxes().

+To check spatial balance use.
+Best to test this against multiple different partitions to see the impact on balance. getBalance()

+To sample a river in the style of the NZ FW Master Sample you can use: getPolyRast()

+This code essentially is driven by: getHipSample()
+You can pass any random seed, bounding box etc and return a HIP sample from this.

 Please see the attached vignettes for some example use with lakes in the Upper Coppermine River Basin.

 To install: